dyangxc/Severe-Weather-Forecasting-Game/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

 PATCH NOTES:
+Severe Weather Forecasting Game v1.01.1 [2025-12-26]
+- MAJOR CHANGE: Adjusted filtering to not include the next day's outlook.
+Incorrect values were caused by the next day's day 1 outlook issued between 06-12z to be included in data.
+- Adjusted wind and hail around.
+Should be displayed as categorical, tornado, wind, hail now.

 Severe Weather Forecasting Game v1.01 [2025-12-26]
 - Removed leftover debugging code that got left in for release (thx Echo @vorticity4401 for the report)